 The act of spreading a layer of grass seeds across your existing yard is called overseeding.
 It’s a good thing.
-In fact, overseeding is a landscaping little secret for growing a green and lush lawn.
+In fact, overseeding is a little landscaping secret for growing a strong, healthy lawn.

-Even in a healthy lawn, grass will die every season.
-This is particularly true in colder climates (we’re looking at you, Montana).
-Overseeding your lawn will help replace dead grass and, at the same time, thicken up your lawn which is good for aesthetics and weed resistance.
+Even in a healthy lawn, overseeding can be extremely beneficial.
+This is particularly true in cooler climates in the northern US.
+Overseeding your lawn will help replace dead grass and, at the same time, thicken up your lawn which is good for looks and weed resistance.

 To learn more about grass types and recommended growing regions visit our Comparing Cool and Warm Season Grasses article here.

-Many people overseed to help fix a lawn that’s gone thin, but pros overseed to prevent thinning in the first place.
-Depending on the region you live in, overseeding times and strategies will differ.
+Many people overseed to help fix a lawn that’s gone thin, but pros overseed to maintain a healthy lawn and prevent thinning in the first place.

 If you live in the northern US, it’s recommended that you overseed your lawn in the fall, so that new grass can establish itself in the milder fall weather.
-So, plan to overseed at least 45 days before the first frost.
 For most regions the ideal time is September or October when temps are in the low 70’s during the day.
-Otherwise, you can overseed in the springtime as long as the young grass gets established before the summer heat sets in.
+You can also try overseeding in the springtime as long as the young grass gets established before the summer heat sets in.

-PRO TIP: Watering is vital to initiate seed germination and to get young grass to grow.
-Make sure your lawn doesn’t dry out but don’t overwater it either.
+Watering is vital to initiate seed germination and to get young grass to grow.
+Make sure your lawn doesn’t dry out, but don’t overwater it either.
 It all depends on your climate.
 Many areas in NE (i.e. Boston) and NW (i.e. Portland) may not have to water at all, while drier areas like the Texas panhandle may need to water every day until seeds germinate.

 Cold Season Grasses*